Skip to main content

 UVA Rays

 UVA light makes up about 95 percent of the UV light that your skin is exposed to.
 These rays are more harmful than UVB rays since a higher percentage of them are able to reach the surface of the earth.
 UVA rays are present year-round during daylight.
 Even on days when the sky is cloudy and we can’t see the sun, the UVA rays are still there.
 UVA1 and UVA2 are the two types of UVA rays.
 The wavelength of UVA1 light is between 340 and 400 nm.
 UVA2 light has a range of 320 to 340 nm.
 It’s important to know these wavelengths because certain ingredients in sunscreen work better than others in protecting from these wavelengths.
 UVA rays are the “sun’s silent killers” because you don’t feel the effects of them when they are damaging your skin, only after the damage has been done.
 Getting a tan by itself isn’t painful unless you burn yourself in the process.
 Those UVA rays are going deep into the layers of your skin, causing damage throughout.
 Glass can be penetrated by UVA rays as well.
 So if you work in an area by windows or are driving without a filter for that UVA radiation, you’re being exposed to these rays.
+Contact Atlantic Sun Control for an estimate and to learn more about the benefit of our UV protection through

 UVB Rays

-cautions should be taken if someone knows they will exposed to UVA and UVB raysUVB light has a smaller range compared to UVA light.
+UVB light has a smaller range compared to UVA light.
 Its wavelength is between 290 to 320 nm.
 It is still powerful even though it does not penetrate the skin.
 You will see the effect of UVB rays on your skin, including sunburns, discolorations, and other changes that are visible on the skin’s surface.
-The rays vary their degree of intensity based on the time of day, the season, and the geographic location.
+The rays vary their degree of intensity based on the time of day, the season, and geographic location.
 For example, April through October has the strongest presence in the northern hemisphere.
 These are the times of the year with the most hours of daylight.
-UVB light is present year-around, similar to UVA rays, but it is more common in sunny climates.
+UVB light is present year-round, similar to UVA rays, but it is more common in sunny climates.
 Sand, water, and snow all reflect UVB lights.
 Higher altitudes increase UVB’s light damaging potential.

 UVC Rays